 The result is a push forward and pull back on horse betting in Old Dominion over the years.
-At present, Virginia has but a single horse track holding live racing.
+At present, Virginia has but one single horse track holding live racing.
 Colonial Downs returned to live racing in April 2019 after six years of quiet on the turf.

 One of the biggest pushes for gambling in recent Virginia history came with the 2018 legalization and activation of historical horse racing machines (HHR) at Colonial Downs.
 These machines allow players to wager on older races in a hybrid instant-win game that combines horse racing with slot machine play.
 Since their introduction, HHR machines have been immensely popular and a valuable revenue stream for Colonial Downs.

 In addition to the facilities at Colonial Downs, Virginians can also wager on harness racing action at Shenandoah Downs in Woodstock.
 A total of eight off-track betting locations: